HSLdevcom/eke-mqtt-api-spec/README.md

 [MQTT Version 3.1.1 Plus Errata 01](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/errata01/os/mqtt-v3.1.1-errata01-os-complete.html)

-**FIXME:** Consider MQTT 5.0 if relevant closer to implementation.
-Trustworthy client libraries, our bridge and possibly our broker needs to be able to handle 5.0 before using it.
-"MQTT v5.0 is not backward compatible (like v3.1.1)" says https://blog.codecentric.de/en/2017/11/hello-mqtt-version-5-0/ .

 ### Broker

-The MQTT Broker can be given either as an IP address or as a domain name.
+EKE will receive a domain name, the train router requires an IP address.
 This must be configurable.

 Port is `8883` but must be configurable.